debbsgomes/quake-log-parser/README.md

 Validates the structure of a match object.

 -   **Parameters:**
     -   `match` (Object): The match object to validate.
 -   **Throws:**
     -   `Error`: If the match data is invalid.

+### `getLLMResponse(prompt)`

+Queries the LLM with a prompt and returns the response.

+-   **Parameters:**
+    -   `prompt` (string): The query to send to the LLM.
+-   **Returns:**
+    -   `string`: The response from the LLM.

+## Running Tests

+To run the tests, use the following command:

+bash

+Copiar código

+`npm test`

+or

+bash

+Copiar código

+`yarn test`

+This will run all the unit and integration tests in the project.
+Ensure that your environment is correctly set up and that any necessary mock configurations or environment variables are in place.

 ## Contributing